Eurotrip 2018: Preview

 Several months ago I ran a poll and asked my readers what they wanted from The Voyageer: more personalized writing, or more general stuff like itineraries and reviews?
-The result was split 50/50, so I’m starting a short series that will walk you through the decision-making process that I use when planning an elaborate international trip.
+The result was split 50/50, so in this post I’ll share the decision-making process that I use when planning an elaborate international trip.
 Maybe it will help you tackle your own, if you want to do the same, but don’t know where to begin.

 We’re Heading to Europe!

 I am so happy and relieved to write that my much-talked-about trip to Prague this fall is finally booked.
 There were a lot of things up in the air that prevented me booking sooner: my recommended international travel timeline would’ve had me locking this down in April.
 However, the final piece of the puzzle finally clicked into place and flights have been purchased.
 Eee!
 We leave in two months.

 Use one of my downloadable trip planning sheets to sketch out your itinerary.

 How did I plan this itinerary?
 My mother chose Prague, and asked that we join here for a few days as a family trip.
 Before and after our days in Prague, however, I was free to plan whatever I wanted.
 I have friends in Strasbourg who have extended an invitation multiple times, so I knew that must fit in somehow.
 After nailing down those two “musts,” the rest of the trip kind of filled in itself.

 - Fly from San Diego to Prague, via Heathrow.

 - Spend 3 days road tripping from Prague to Strasbourg, France, through Bavaria (Germany).

 - Take a hopper flight down to Milan

 - Fly home from Milan after 2 days.